psharma04/academic-kickstart/content/skills/_index.md

 # Position of this page in the menu.
 Remove this option to sort alphabetically.
 weight: 1

-image:
-  placement: 1
-  caption: "Encapsulation of the pre-trials study experience"
-  focal_point: "Center"
-  preview_only: false
-  alt_text: An optional description of the image for screen readers.
 ---

 ### Improving Productivity Series